 - Itchiness which may cause your cat to shake his head and scratch at the affected area causing bleeding and possibly infection

 Squamous cell carcinoma:

-Also keep in mind if your cat has sunburn, he may also have heat stroke, which is life threatening.
-So even minor cases of sunburn should be seen by a veterinarian.
+Keep in mind that a cat with sunburn may also have heat stroke.
 Symptoms of heat stroke can include panting, bright red gums, drooling, weakness, anxiety, bleeding and collapse.

 There are a number of conditions which produce similar symptoms to solar dermatitis, so your veterinarian may need to perform some tests to come up with a definitive diagnosis.

 Skin biopsy and histopathology to evaluate the cells and look for other possible causes such as mites.